Generic Name: Morphine and Naltrexone (MOR feen & nal TREKS one)

 - Throw away any unused part of the capsule after putting on applesauce.

-- Do not inject or snort this medicine.
+- Do not inject or snort morphine and naltrexone.
 Doing any of these things can cause very bad side effects like trouble breathing and death from overdose.

 - Do not put morphine and naltrexone down a feeding tube.